ProjetPP/PPP-QuestionParsing-Grammatical/demo/README.md

-# How to test the question parsing algorithm
+# How to test the Question Parsing algorithm

-The files `demo*.py` enable you to test the main steps of the question parsing algorithm.
+The files `demo*.py` enable you to test the main steps of the Question Parsing algorithm.
 You first need to launch a CoreNLP server, and then run a demo file.

 ## Launching a server